TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 r92 - 2015-11-25 - public release
 Thought I was done with heli?
 Ho ho.
 UpdateHeli > manually open door on mission start by pressing <STANCE>, a fun combo is to set 'Mission start open door wait time' to a max and just ride in first person, then pop out whenever you want.
-Start missions on foot shifter to support heli menu.
+Start missions on foot shifted to support heli menu.
 NOTE: Aparently DisablePullOut overrides the motherbase taxi service, use the <STANCE> to disable then hit the usual <EVADE> to open the taxi menu
 Option: setSearchLightForcedHeli - ok really Disable search light, but the ivar name is closer to command name Order recieved announclog for a couple of heli settings.